Cancel anytime

 Market Risk

-Risks include interest rate risk (bond prices fall as rates rise), credit risk (risk of default), and liquidity risk (difficulty selling bonds quickly).
+Risks include interest rate risk (changes in rates affecting bond values), credit risk (issuers defaulting), and liquidity risk (difficulty selling bonds).

 Investor Profile